Let’s Cut to the Chase: Major Factors That Affect Your High

 How to End a High?

 Now that you have a basic understanding of how weed works on your system.
-Let’s dive headfirst into how to shorten its effects in case of a bad high or sudden shift in priorities.
+Let’s dive headfirst into how to sober up from weed in case of a bad high or sudden shift in priorities.

 Consume sugary foods